Cookies on the SIM Sherpa website

 at EE.co.uk

-On all pay monthly plans you’ll get free trials to four different entertainment services (with free data use on these).
-If you’re willing to shell out a little extra you can also get extra benefits with their Smart plans.
+On all pay monthly plans you’ll get free trials to three different entertainment services (with free data use on these).
+These include trials to Apple Music, Apple TV+ and Apple News.

-Useful link: EE's guide to their Smart Benefits
+Useful link: EE's guide to their Inclusive Extras

 VeryMe banner